What is better than the exquisite pain of perma-death? Why, sharing it with a friend or two, of course!

 I’m going back to another game from a few years back, a mutated twin-stick shooter that I haven’t written about in ages.
 That’s right, Dear Reader, I’m referring to the excellent Nuclear Throne.
 This Vlambeer classic is a great example of community development done right, and it remains brilliantly playable to this day.

-I think my favourite part of this game, which is absolutely nails I should add, is the post-apocalyptic setting, and the fun that the developers were able to have with it.
-Other games have evolved the ideas laid down here, often taking one aspect of Nuclear Throne’s design and then running with it, but none of them are as well rounded nor as radioactive as this punishing post-apocalyptic shooter.
+Other games have evolved the ideas laid down here, often taking one aspect of Nuclear Throne’s design and then running with it, but none of them is as well-rounded nor as radioactive as this punishing post-apocalyptic shooter.

 Don’t Starve Together | Klei Entertainment | PC (Lin, Mac, Win), PS, Xbox